bumi001/extension-cpp-meson-cuda/README.md

 pip install cpp_extension-0.0.1-cp313-abi3-linux_x86_64.whl
 ```

-This will install the package to your site_packages/extension_cpp directorry under your virtual environment.
+This installs the package to site_packages/extension_cpp directorry under my virtual environment.
 You should see a
 _C.abi3.so file there.

 **Running the tests**